dreamfactorysoftware/platform-wiki/setup-guide/common/Hosted-assets.md

 Right-click on this [Download link] [jar-download] to save it down locally.

-The Hadoop ETL process itself makes use of the free [GeoLite City database] [geolite] from [MaxMind, Inc] [maxmind], also stored in this public Amazon S3 bucket:

-    s3://snowplow-hosted-assets/third-party/maxmind/GeoLiteCity.dat

-Right-click on this [Download link] [glc-download] to save it down locally.

-This file is updated every month by the Snowplow Analytics team.

 ### 3.2 Scala Kinesis Enrich resources

 The Scala Kinesis Enrich process is packaged as an executable jarfile:

     s3://snowplow-hosted-assets/3-enrich/scala-kinesis-enrich/snowplow-kinesis-enrich-0.1.0

+### 3.3 Shared resources

+#### 3.31.
+MaxMind GeoLiteCity

+Both Enrichment processes make use of the free [GeoLite City database] [geolite] from [MaxMind, Inc] [maxmind], also stored in this public Amazon S3 bucket:

+    s3://snowplow-hosted-assets/third-party/maxmind/GeoLiteCity.dat

+This file is updated every month by the Snowplow Analytics team.

+If you are running Scala Kinesis Enrich **only**, you will need a local copy of this file.
+Right-click on this [Download link] [glc-download] to save it down locally.

 ## 4. Storage